 continue along Giltspur Street, then around a roundabout, until you reach Smithfield Street, to your left.
 Across the road you will see Smithfield Central Market.
 Continue past it and walk down a road called Little Britain.

 Follow it to the junction with Montague Street and at the junction, turn right.
 Cross another road called Little Britain and walk along King Edward Street a short distance until you reach a set of gates on your left, leading into a small park.
 Enter the park.

 Smithfield Market and Postman’s Park

 Smithfield market is London’s largest meat market, employing over 3,000 people.
-It has its own police force and early opening pub.
+It was established 800 years ago, has its own police force and early opening pub.
 During the Middle Ages, it traded in live horses, pigs and cattle.

 As a convenient open space near the city walls, the area was also used in medieval times for tournaments, fairs and, for over 400 years, executions.
 Wat Tyler, leader of the Peasant’s Revolt of 1381, was executed nearby, along with many witches and heretics, who were burned, roasted or boiled alive.